LSeu-Open/AIEnhancedWork/Tutorials/integrating-ai-models-into-ide.md

 * Collaboration tools for real-time feedback.
 * These models are designed to work seamlessly with your IDE, providing a more efficient and effective coding experience.

-For more information on these models, please refer to the ***[table](https://github.com/LSeu-Open/AIEnhancedWork/tree/main?tab=readme-ov-file#code-suggestions-and-autocompletion)*** in the main page of this GitHub repository.
+> For more information on these models, please refer to the dedicated ***[table](https://github.com/LSeu-Open/AIEnhancedWork/tree/main?tab=readme-ov-file#code-suggestions-and-autocompletion)*** in the main page of this GitHub repository.

 ## Generalist Providers and Models